Flexible working: the law and best practice

 You do not have to go into a lot of detail, but you should include the key facts about why the business ground applies.

-If you make a decision to reject a flexible working application based on incorrect facts, this would give the employee grounds to make a complaint to an industrial tribunal.
+If you make a decision to reject a flexible working application based on incorrect facts, this will give the employee grounds to make a complaint to an industrial tribunal.

 See form FW (C): Flexible Working Application Rejection Form in the Labour Relations Agency's (LRA) guidance and templates on flexible working: the right to request and duty to consider.